NBKRedSpy/QM_StorageSort/README.md

 Features:
 * Adds a Sort hotkey to the containers in a raid as well as cargo screens in space.
 Both default to S.
 * Adds the ability to sort the merc's backpack when in a raid.
 Defaults to Shift+S.
-* Adds a Drop All hotkey to containers.
+* Adds a Drop All hotkey to containers and corpses.
 Defaults to D.
 * Adds the context menu command "Drop One".

 Each feature can be disabled in the configuration by setting the key to None.

-The drop key is useful when dropping gas from barrels in one keystroke.
+The drop all key is useful when dropping gas from barrels in one keystroke.

 The "Drop One" command is useful when dropping a single item from a stack to keep a door open.
 For example, a piece of plastic.